Chuyển đến nội dung chính

 getTokenBalance();

-We can already execute our code by running the following command in a terminal:
+You can already execute your code by running the following command in a terminal:

 node main.js